exiledwolfking/movieRater/README.md

 Create a file consts.py to hold your mongo server connection string.
 I used mongodb atlas: https://www.mongodb.com/cloud/atlas

-In consts.py add CONNECTION_STR=<Connection String Here>.
+In consts.py add CONNECTION_STR=`<Connection String Here>`.
-In consts.py add PATH=<Path to main project folder>
+In consts.py add PATH=`<Path to main project folder>`
-For example: "PATH='/home/<userName>/Documents/movieRater'"
+For example: "PATH='/home/`<userName>`/Documents/movieRater'"
-In consts.py add CRONUSER=<username>
+In consts.py add CRONUSER=`<username>`
 Since I installed mongod version 3.6.4, my connection string was similar to this: mongodb+srv://<username>:<pswd>@cluster0.mongodb.net/<dbName>

-INSTALL TWILIO: pip install twilio OR easy_install twilio
+Install twilio: pip install twilio OR easy_install twilio

-INSTALL VIRUALENV: easy_install virtualenv (for python 2.4) OR pip install virtualenv (for python 3.4+)
+Install virtualenv: easy_install virtualenv (for python 2.4) OR pip install virtualenv (for python 3.4+)

-NAVIGATE TO THE DIRECTORY OF YOUR PROJECT.
-CREATE A VIRTUAL ENVIRONMENT: virtualenv --no-site-packages .
+Navigate to the directory of your project.
+Create a virtual environment: virtualenv --no-site-packages .

-ACTIVATE THE VIRTUAL ENVIRONMENT: source bin/activate
+Activate the virtual environment: source bin/activate

-INSTALL DEPENDENCIES: bin/pip install -r requirements.txt
+Install dependencies: bin/pip install -r requirements.txt

-INSTALL CRONTAB: pip install python-crontab
+Install crontab if you wish to run average table cron job: pip install python-crontab

-INSTALL AND SIGN UP FOR NGROK: https://ngrok.com/download

-TO RUN, EXIT THE INSTALLATION CMD, START A NEW COMMAND PROMPT.
-NAVIGATE TO THE DIRECTORY: ./runNgrok.sh THIS STARTS NGROK.
-COPY THE CONNECTION URL AND PASTE THIS INTO YOUR TWILIO WEBHOOK FOR YOUR NUMBER

-START A SECOND COMMAND PROMPT: ./run.sh

-OPEN NEW COMMAND PROMPT: pip install python-crontab
-TO RUN CRON JOBS: python crons.py
+Install and sign up for ngrok: https://ngrok.com/download

+To run, exit the installation terminal, and start a new terminal.
+Navigate to the directory: ./runNgrok.sh This starts ngrok.
+Copy the connection url and paste this into your twilio webhook for your number

+Start a new command prompt and run: ./run.sh

+Start a new command prompt and run to run the average table cron job: python crons.py

-VIEW RUNNING CRONS: crontab -l
+View running crons: crontab -l